SekaiCTF 2024 Tagless Writeup

 window.alert(); // not found

-That is perfectly valid JavaScript.
-We turn the path starting with a / into a stranded regular expression literal, and the trailing not found into a nice little comment.
-This way, we can create any JavaScript snippet and make it look like it comes from the same origin.
+In turn, the browser runs this JavaScript code.
+I turn the path starting with a / into a stranded regular expression literal, and the trailing not found into a nice little comment.
+This way, I can create any JavaScript snippet and make it look like it comes from the same origin.

 Missing MIME type hardening

-Even better, the application conveniently forgets to instruct the browser to ignore Content-Type mime types when evaluating the above not found URL.
-X-Content-Type-Options should have been set.
+Even better, the app conveniently forgets to instruct the browser to ignore Content-Type MIME types when evaluating the preceding not found URL.
+Developers need to set X-Content-Type-Options.

-The error page is served as a Content-Type: text/plain, but our browser thinks its smarter and will gladly interpret it as Content-Type: application/javascript instead.
-That’s why hardening applications is so important.
+The app serves the error page as Content-Type: text/plain, but the browser thinks its smarter and interprets it as Content-Type: application/javascript instead.
+This is why you have to harden your apps.

 Crafting the XSS payload